It’s a common saying that doing 100 sit-ups can make you have a flat belly.

 With HIIT, you’ll be putting your joint and muscles to work and these activities burn more calories.

-The simple flat belly exercises that involves interval training
+The simple flat belly exercises that involve interval training

 Running is a great exercise for a flat belly and it follows the idea of HIIT.
 Running from high intensity to low intensity with time interval ranges from 1, 2 or 3 minutes.